 1) If the Applicant has entered into a lease agreement, the lease agreement must be submitted.
+The lease agreement must describe the land to be leased using a legal description, site address and parcel size, or parcel number.
 The lease must include a provision that the owner of the land will execute the LURA, encumbering the real property titled in the name of the owner.
 The lease must specify a specific rental amount and a term equal to or longer than the Extended Use Period.
 Lease payments must be evenly distributed through the term of the lease and paid as an Operating Expense through the operating budget.